amiteshkr63/IOT-project-ESP8266-/README.md

 import os

 And, modify the ALLOWED_HOSTS line as shown below:
-Note: iotcourse.xyz is my domain name.
+Note: amiteshkr.xyz is my domain name.
 You may replace it with your domain name 35.223.145.82 is my server's ip address.
 You may replace it with your server's ip address

 ```